Springfield, Missouri, Construction Accident Lawyers Fight for Your Right to Compensation

 Helping you get back on your feet after a workplace injury

 Working in construction can be a dangerous job.
-If you have suffered a serious injury on-the-job, you need an experienced lawyer to protect your legal rights and help you obtain the compensation you deserve.
+If you have suffered a serious injury on-the-job, you need an experienced personal injury lawyer to protect your legal rights and help you obtain the compensation you deserve.
 Lowther Johnson Attorneys at Law, LLC has served accident victims in the Springfield area for nearly 40 years.
 We understand how to negotiate with insurance companies to achieve the best possible resolution to your claim.

 Construction industry risks